 Moldavia is a historical geographical region spanning the northern part of the Romania-Ukraine border.
 Its religious buildings are considered masterpieces of Byzantine art.
 Seven churches are protected as UNESCO World Heritage Sites, having become famous for high-quality frescoes depicting religious scenes.
 Bucovina, tucked in the north-eastern corner of Romania, is particularly well known for its churches and monasteries.

 Bucharest has two airports.
 Henri Coanda Airport, situated just north of the city in Otopeni, is served by British Airways, Air France and KLM amongst others.
-Aurel Vlaicu Airport (website in Romanian), widely known as Băneasa Airport, is served by a number budget European airlines.
-EasyJet flies there from Milan.
+Aurel Vlaicu Airport, widely known as Băneasa Airport, is served by a number budget European airlines.
 There are also international airports at Bacău, Cluj-Napoca, Sibiu, Timişoara and Constanţa.